Job Submit Plugin API

 Lua Job Attributes

 The available job attributes change occasionally with different versions of Slurm.
-To find the job attributes that are available for the version of Slurm you're using, go to the SchedMD github page, and navigate to src/plugins/job_submit/lua/job_submit_lua.c. _job_rec_field() contains the list of attributes available for the job_record (e.g. current record in Slurm). _get_job_req_field() contains the list of attributes available for the job_descriptor (e.g. submission or modification request).
+To find the job attributes that are available for the version of Slurm you're using, go to the SchedMD github page.
+Navigate to src/lua/slurm_lua.c and look for function slurm_lua_job_record_field(), which contains the list of attributes available for the job_record (e.g. current record in Slurm).
+Navigate to src/plugins/job_submit/lua/job_submit_lua.c and look for function _get_job_req_field(), which contains the list of attributes available for the job_descriptor (e.g. submission or modification request).

 Building